SalehAhmedShafin/Backward-Chaining-and-Implement-First-Choice-Hill-Climbing-Algorithms/README.md

 [("A","B"),"L"],
 [("A","D"),"G"],
 [("G","B"),"C"]], {}

 Implementation Steps:

-I. Call Backward Chaining recursive function with goals, rules, facts and database II.
-Check if the goal is already in the database, if true, then add goal to the result
+1. Call Backward Chaining recursive function with goals, rules, facts and database
+2. Check if the goal is already in the database, if true, then add goal to the result
-III.
-Check if goal is already in facts,[base condition] if true, then add True to the result
+3. Check if goal is already in facts,[base condition] if true, then add True to the result

-IV.
-Iterate through rules, Check if the rule's conclusion is the goal, if true, check if all the rule's premises are true by calling the recursive function, if all premises are true, add the goal to the database and return True
+4. Iterate through rules, Check if the rule's conclusion is the goal, if true, check if all the rule's premises are true by calling the recursive function, if all premises are true, add the goal to the database and return True
-V. if no rule is found or no rule's premises are true, add False to the result and database
+5. if no rule is found or no rule's premises are true, add False to the result and database

 First Choice Hill Climbing Algorithm: